juhelh/ess-beam-imaging-inverse-problems/README.md

 # Inverse Problems in Proton Beam Imaging at ESS

-This repository contains numerical code developed in connection with the master’s thesis
+This repository contains code developed in connection with the master’s thesis
 *Inverse Problems in Proton Beam Imaging at ESS: Analysis and Numerical Methods*
 Joel Henriksson, Lund University (LTH).